ahorn/linearizability-checker/README.md

 runs out of memory on 40, 57, 85 and 97 (all benchmarks can be found in the [jepsen directory][jepsen-benchmarks]).

+And our experiments with [Lowe's concurrent hashset implementations][L2014] can be run via:

+    $ make hashset-test

+Our tool is one order of magnitude faster than [Lowe's linearizability tester][L2014].
-By downloading, compiling and configuring TBB and EMBB in the [Makefile][Makefile], you will also be able to run the other experiments.

-More details on the experiments were shared in a recent [talk][H2015-group-talk].
+In addition, by downloading, compiling and configuring TBB and EMBB in the [Makefile][Makefile], you will also be able to run the other experiments.
+More details on those experiments can be found [here][H2015-group-talk].

 ## Conclusion